André-Pierre Gignac: 2008–09 season

 In the 2008–09 season, Gignac's form blossomed as he became first-choice striker following the departure of Johan Elmander to Bolton Wanderers.
 He scored his first goal of the season in Toulouse's second match, against Le Havre, with an 88th-minute strike to seal a 2–1 victory.
 Over the course of the season, Gignac scored several vital goals for his club, notably braces against Sochaux, Grenoble, Saint-Étienne, Marseille and twice against Nice, including his final two goals of the season.
 He overtook Johan Elmander (Toulouse's top scorer the season prior with 11 goals) during the 19th league match.
 In the events leading up to the 31st matchday, he was challenged by his coach Alain Casanova to score a goal with his left foot (weak foot).
 The coach promised to kiss his left foot in front of everyone if he scored with his left foot against Nantes in that match.
 Gignac practiced shooting with his left foot the entire week and in the match, he scored the only goal of the night with his left foot.
-Afterwards, he ran towards the coach where Alain bowed down to kiss his foot but Gignac prevented him from doing so, out of respect for him and instead hugged Alain.
-(After this incident, Gignac improved upon his shooting abilities with his left foot and went on to score more goals with it.)
 For his efforts, he was awarded the UNFP Player of the Month award twice for September and March, nominated for the Ligue 1 Player of the Year Award (which was won by Yoann Gourcuff), selected to the Ligue 1 Team of the Year and received the league's top scorer award with 24 goals to his name.